 Two crimes, ten years apart.
 The robbery of a Sun Drug employee in May 1923 and a shooting at the Bella Napoli Cafe in Hollywood in August 1933.
 The connection between these crimes was a long and twisted road paved with gangland vengeance.

-The bloodstained getaway car was soon found abandoned at 23rd St. & Griffith Ave.
-Police found a second vehicle believed to have been used in the caper and traced it to the wife of Elmer Dowdy, known as the “Pajama Kid,” wanted in Philadelphia in connection with a 1921 assault and jewelry hold up.
+The bloodstained getaway car was soon found abandoned at 23rd Street & Griffith Avenue.
+Police found a second vehicle believed to have been used in the caper and traced it to the wife of Elmer Dowdy, known as the “Pajama Kid,” who was wanted in Philadelphia in connection with a 1921 assault and jewelry hold up.

 On May 23, police took a suspect, Granville Blair, into custody.
 Blair, who was suffering from a gunshot wound to the neck, admitted to being the driver of the car.
 High-powered lawyer S. S. Hahn, appeared at Central Station and was said to be negotiating with authorities for surrender of the his client, the Pajama Kid.
 But as of July, Blair remained the only one of the gang in custody.
 Dowdy was finally captured and arrested in Hollywood on August 25, 1923.
 The hunt for the other 3 hold-up suspects, identified as “Harry” Abe Frank, William (or Charles) Westerman, and a man known only as “Moll,” proved fruitless.